gloyerasamkto/CuffsX/README.md

-# CuffsX
+# CuffsX.
+1.0 1.20.1

-CuffsX is a Fabric mod for that adds a handcuff system for player control, administration, and roleplay scenarios.
+CuffsX is a 1.20.1 fabric mod for that adds a handcuff system for player control, administration, and roleplay scenarios.

 ## ✨ Features
 - Two types of handcuffs: hands and legs